 This refers to the income of PEPI and Duta from January to July 2017, prior to the completion of the acquisition.

-19% increase in Income Tax
+Income Tax

-Due to additions from the newly-acquired subsidiaries, expiration of certain income tax holiday certificates net of the effect of the new approvals.
+Income Tax increased by 19% primarily due to additions from the newly-acquired subsidiaries, expiration of certain income tax holiday certificates net of the effect of the new approvals.